codac-team/codac/doc/source/01-installation.rst

   mkdir build ; cd build ; cmake .. ; make          # build the sources
   sudo make install                                 # install the library

-If you want to compile without debug mode, then you can configure CMake with the following option:
+If you want to compile with debug mode, then you can configure CMake with the following option:

 .. code-block:: bash

-  cmake -DCMAKE_BUILD_TYPE=Release ..
+  cmake -DCMAKE_BUILD_TYPE=Debug ..

 Graphical tools